 5. Man-in-the-Middle (MitM) Attacks

 Man-in-the-middle (MitM) attacks occur when an attacker intercepts and alters communication between two parties without them knowing.
-The goal is to eavesdrop on the conversation and gather and manipulate sensitive information such as login credentials, credit card numbers, or personal data.
+The goal is to eavesdrop on the conversation and gather sensitive information, such as login credentials, credit card numbers, or personal data, which can then be manipulated.

 MitM attacks are commonly executed through unsecured public Wi-Fi networks or software vulnerabilities in the network infrastructure and are typically difficult to detect.
 During a MitM attack, an attacker intercepts the data traffic in one of two ways: